 Our Platform's first application was in oncology, where we have built a versatile portfolio of cancer tests spanning across solid tumors and hematologic malignancies, germline and somatic variants, and tissue and liquid biopsies.
 Since our inception, our approach to precision oncology has been to provide comprehensive genomic profiling through NGS that enables us to both generate clinically relevant insights that may not be possible with narrower testing approaches, and contribute high-quality molecular information back to providers and to our database.
 We offer large-panel solid tumor and hematologic testing through multiple assays, with our core clinical assay (xT) offering large panel DNA, RNA full transcriptome, and incidental germline findings through normal blood or saliva analyses.
 Our current offerings also include liquid biopsy (xF), whole exome (xE), and hereditary cancer risk (xG).
-We are also currently validating a minimal residual disease assay which, if validated, we expect to launch commercially in 2023.
-Our oncology tests are differentiated not only because of their breadth, but also because in many cases they are connected to clinical data, which allows us to account for the drugs the patient took historically, how they responded, and for which clinical trials they are actually eligible.
+We are also currently validating a minimal residual disease assay.
+Our oncology tests are differentiated not only because of their breadth, but also because in many cases they are actually eligible.
+We endeavor to not recommend drugs for which a patient took historically, how they responded, and for which clinical trials they are actually eligible.
 We endeavor to not recommend drugs for which a patient has been previously prescribed in a prior line of therapy and failed, and not recommend clinical trials they are not eligible to participate in, based on the inclusion or exclusion criteria of the trial.
 The following table lists our current oncology test offerings:

-Lab Tests Launch Year Description Oncology tests Tempus xT 2017 • Designed to detect actionable oncologic targets by sequencing tumor tissue samples • Typically associated with incidental germline testing for matched normal saliva or blood samples, when available • Fourth generation test that covers 648 genes at 500x coverage spanning approximately 3.6 Mb of genomic space • Includes full TCR, BCR, and HLA typing for immuno-oncology, or IO, signatures Offered with full transcriptomic profiling at 50 million paired end reads • Detects TMB, MSI, and fusions • The test has an approximately 10-day quoted turnaround time.
-In our analytical validation, we demonstrated sensitivities >98% for SNVs, >92% for rearrangements / fusions, >92% for CNVs and indels, and 99.9% for MSI. • Submitted pre-market approval, or PMA, to the FDA in March 2021 for a variation (xT-Onco) based in substantial part on a recent version of the xT assay Tempus xE 2018 A whole exome cancer assay designed to identify actionable oncologic variants as well as neoantigens across the exome from tissue samples, thus enabling IO applications
+Lab Tests Launch Year Description Oncology tests Tempus xT 2017 • Designed to detect actionable oncologic targets by sequencing tumor tissue samples • Typically associated with incidental germline testing for matched normal saliva or blood samples, when available • Fourth generation test that covers 648 genes at 500x coverage spanning approximately 3.6 Mb of genomic space • Includes full TCR, BCR, and HLA typing for immuno-oncology, or IO, signatures • Offered with full transcriptomic profiling assay at 50 million paired end reads, which as of January 2023 is offered as a separate test Detects TMB, MSI, and fusions • The test has an approximately 10-day quoted turnaround time. • In our analytical validation, we demonstrated sensitivities >98% for SNVs, >92% for rearrangements / fusions, >92% for CNVs and indels, and 99.9% for MSI. • Submitted pre-market approval, or PMA, to the FDA in March 2021 for a variation (xT-Onco) based in substantial part on a recent version of the xT assay Tempus xE 2018 A whole exome cancer assay designed to identify actionable oncologic variants as well as neoantigens across the exome from tissue samples, thus enabling IO applications 148